kolinmorgan34/AutoStar/README.md

 - 🤝 I’m looking for help with **SEOs**

-- 📝 I regularly write articles on [https://www.schoolscrypto.com](https://www.schoolscrypto.com)
+- 📝 I regularly write articles on <a href="https://www.schoolscrypto.com">SchoolsCrypto</a>

 - 📫 How to reach me **404expertsse0@gmail.com**